ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 Detach with `Ctrl`+`b`,`d`.

-You can kill the session with:
+You can also kill the session (along with all the VMs) using:

 ```bash
 sudo tmux kill-session -t kubenet-qemu